powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 Countries are specified by their alpha 2 code (e.g. `FR`, `BE`, `DE`, ...).
 The default value is an empty list (any country can be used for slack bus selection).

-**areaInterchangeControl**
-The `areaInterchangeControl` property is an optional property that defines if the area interchange control outer loop is enabled.
-If set to `true`, the area interchange control outer loop will be used instead of the slack distribution outer loop.
-The default value is `false`.

-**areaInterchangeControlAreaType**
-Defines the `areaType` of the areas on which the area interchange control is applied.
-Only the areas of the input network that have this type will be converted and considered.

 **loadPowerFactorConstant**
 The `loadPowerFactorConstant ` property is an optional boolean property.
 This property is used in the outer loop that distributes slack on loads if :
 - `distributedSlack` property is set to true in the [load flow default parameters](inv:powsyblcore:*:*#simulation/loadflow/configuration),